minkaotic/front-end-notes/React-Notes.md

 - Since props are immutable, *if a component needs to alter one of its attributes at some point in time, that attribute should be part of its STATE, otherwise it should just be a PROP for that component.*
 - A component cannot change its own props, but it is responsible for putting together the props of its child components.
 - The state starts with a default value when a component mounts, and then gets mutated (typically in response to user events).
 - A component manages its own state internally, but (besides setting an initial state) has no business fiddling with the state of its children.
-You could say the state is *private*.
+You could say the state is *private*, or encapsulated.
 - Data from state in one component is still likely distributed *to other components* through props.

 :point_right: Source: [this detailed discussion of props vs state](https://github.com/uberVU/react-guide/blob/master/props-vs-state.md); see in particular this nice [table overview of when props/state change](https://github.com/uberVU/react-guide/blob/master/props-vs-state.md#changing-props-and-state)